clumio-code/terraform-provider-clumio/docs/resources/organizational_unit.md

 ### Optional

-- `description` (String) A description of the organizational unit.
+- `description` (String) Brief description to denote details of the organizational unit.
-- `parent_id` (String) The Clumio-assigned ID of the parent organizational unit under which the new organizational unit is to be created.
+- `parent_id` (String) The identifier of the parent organizational unit under which the neworganizational unit is to be created.
+If not provided, the resource will be createdunder the default organizational unit associated with the credentials used to createthe organizational unit.

 ### Read-Only

 - `children_count` (Number) Number of immediate children of the organizational unit.
 - `configured_datasource_types` (List of String) Datasource types configured in this organizational unit.
 Possible values include aws, microsoft365, vmware, or mssql.
-- `descendant_ids` (List of String) List of all recursive descendant organizational units of this OU.
+- `descendant_ids` (List of String) List of all recursive descendent organizational units.
-- `id` (String) OrganizationalUnit Id.
+- `id` (String) Unique identifier for the Clumio organizational unit.
 - `user_count` (Number) Number of users to whom this organizational unit or any of its descendants have been assigned.
 - `users` (List of String, Deprecated) List of user ids to assign this organizational unit.
 - `users_with_role` (Attributes List) List of user ids, with role, to assign this organizational unit. (see [below for nested schema](#nestedatt--users_with_role))